-As I have mentioned in the introduction part of this review, Ibanez PF15ECE is an excellent step-up model for the ones who have been looking for a fairly reasonable acoustic guitar with built-in preamp.
+As I have mentioned in the introduction part of this review, Ibanez PF15ECE is an excellent step-up model for the ones who have been looking for a fairly reasonable acoustic guitar with a built-in preamp.
 For its price range (around €180 to €190), it’s really hard to beat this model especially if you want to own one with a preamp.
 Most guitars in this price range will not offer you a decent preamp.

 As far as I remember, there was not a single problem with the preamp section of the instrument.
 But always check 9V battery that comes with it as most of the times they arrive a bit drained! 🙂

 Also, some of the PF15ECEs that we sold needed a slight neck adjustment, but it’s not even a problem.
 But anyways, if you decide to order one, you can always choose Thomann which is the best musical instruments company on this planet and they will make sure your guitar has been tested rigorously before they ship it to you!
 So you will probably never notice a single problem!

 Hope this has been a helpful review for you to choose your step-up acoustic guitar and I highly recommend you to consider Ibanez PF15ECE model guitar.
 Please do not hesitate to post your comments and questions down below, I’m always here to help and assist you with your instrument selections!
 Thanks for stopping by and see you in the next review!